Last Updated: October 20, 2022

 If you think you've allowed so many precedents that regulation will be difficult to defend, try the opposite approach, which is incentive zoning.

 Think of what you can give them in return for their positive changes to their standard design.
 That may not work, but it’s worth a look.
 Remember that when your market is strong, you can get by with more regulation.
 In a weaker market or a situation where your jurisdiction is losing out to adjacent cities, it may be tougher to make the right decision.
 But the future of your city depends in part of whether you can stay firm about protecting your city's appearance.

-But do something, and do it now, before you have more ugly big box stores on your hands.
+Do something, and do it now, before you have more ugly big box stores on your hands.